top of page

 Local grape variety from Kartli region.
 Fruity and delicate variety.

-A lot of forest berries on the nose, black raspberry and its springs and leaves, cherry in liqueur on the background.
+A lot of forest berries on the nose, black raspberry and its springs and leaves, and cherry in liqueur on the background.

-High and balanced acidity, minerality, hight and integrated tannins.
+High and balanced acidity, minerality, hight, and integrated tannins.

 Great wine for wine and food pairing.